aspose-words/Aspose.Words-Documentation/java/getting-started/aspose-words-or-other-solutions/aspose-words-or-apache-poi/missing-features-in-apache-poi/_index.md

 The table is not complete, so you can check [our documentation](https://docs.aspose.com/words/java/) for the feature you are interested in.

-In the child articles, we also provide several examples of how various popular features can be implemented using Aspose.Words.
+In the child articles, we also provide multiple examples of how various popular features can be implemented using Aspose.Words.

 {{% alert color="primary" %}}